-Karen Schneider is Vice President of Communications at the National Women's Law Center, where she works to create public awareness to achieve policy change for women and their families.
+Ms. Schneider is Vice President of Communications at the National Women's Law Center, where she works to create public awareness and supporter engagement to achieve policy change for women and their families.
 She previously served as Director of Communications at Greenpeace USA, as Deputy Executive Director/Communications at Amnesty International USA, and as Director of Communications at the National Abortion and Reproductive Rights Action League (now NARAL Pro-Choice America).
 Ms. Schneider previously worked as a communications consultant, advising such clients as the Alliance for Justice and the Center for Women Policy Studies.
 Earlier in her career, Ms. Schneider was a journalist, serving as an education writer, bureau chief, Washington correspondent and Deputy National/Foreign Editor at such newspapers as the Hartford Courant and Detroit Free Press.
-She is a graduate of Wesleyan University in Middletown, Conn.
-Ms. Schneider is a member of the Board of Directors of the Center for Women Policy Studies; of Verite, and of the Unitarian Universalist Service Committee.
+She is a graduate of Wesleyan University.
+Ms. Schneider is a member of the Board of the Unitarian Universalist Service Committee.

 Nancy Withbroe, Vice President for Development and Strategy